atluriml/WaWe/README.md

 **Required Must-have Stories**

-* [] users are able to login/sign-up/logout from the application
+* [x] users are able to login/sign-up/logout from the application
-* [] users are able to apply price range, cuisine, dietary restriction, and location filters before the application chooses a restaurant for the user
+* [x] users are able to apply price range, cuisine, dietary restriction, and location filters before the application chooses a restaurant for the user
-* [] users are able to get directions/navigate to the chosen restaurant
+* [x] users are able to get see the route to the chosen restaurant from their location
-* [] users are able to mark a restaurant as visited
+* [x] users are able to mark a restaurant as visited and favorite them
-* [] users can add restaurants to a favorites subcategory that the app will also incorporate as a filter
+* [x] the restaurant recommended to the user is based on their applied filters and favorited restaurants

-**Optional Nice-to-have Stories**
+* [x] users can view restaurants they've visited and favorited on offline mode **Optional Nice-to-have Stories**

-* [] restaurants will be reccomended based on the user's favorites
 * [] user can shake their phone/mobile device for the roulette to start
-* [] user can make reservations (if applicable)
+* [] users can chat with one another

 ### 2. Screen Archetypes